isabellegoralsky/cs174a-project/README.md

     - Make the fruits look like they do inside
   - Add more fruits
     - Finish raspberries
-    - Strawberries, blackberries
+    - Strawberries
   - Fix models
     - Banana
       - Looks weird, also too small?
       - Hard to click
-      - goes thru walls
+      - Goes thru walls
   - Fix text display
-    - Make strikes be red X's
+    - Make strikes be red X's?
     - Fix rotation
   - Shadows?
   - Make ingredients spin a little?